top of page

 3. Recording equipment

-Many companies will require you to send auditions from somewhere other than their studio, so having a good home studio can be crucial, especially when you're expected to record a job remotely.
+Many companies will require you to send auditions from somewhere other than their studio, so having a decent home studio is crucial, especially when you're expected to record for a job remotely.
+However, you won't need anything super expensive when you're just getting started.
 Here is a helpful website to give more insight on the matter:

 www.themorganberry.com/home-studio-info